 Find the Source of Noise

-The first and foremost duty to repair a squeaky suspension is to find the source of the noise.
+The first and foremost duty of repairing a squeaky suspension is to find the source of the noise.
 The most troublesome part of repairing a squeaky suspension might be discovering the source of the squeak.
 Yeah, it is possible to crawl under the car and pay attention to it while someone else plays with the body of the vehicle.

 However, this maneuver could be dangerous as well as ineffective because noises often can be inconsistent, depending on how your vehicle moves around.
 It may seem like you’re hearing the sound of spring creaking within the bones, but you’re not; it is the ball joints 12 inches away.